freewil/bitcoin-testnet-box/README.md

 $ make stop
 ```

-To clean up any files created while running the testnet and restore to the
+To restore to the original state:
-original state:

 ```
 $ make clean